samdoran/digital-roadmap-backend/README.md

 # Digital roadmap backend PoC

-FastAPI application with Redis integration for caching or data storage, using `Uvicorn` as the ASGI server.
+FastAPI application using `Uvicorn` as the ASGI server.

 ## Prerequisites

 Before you begin, ensure you have the following installed:

 - Python 3.7 or later
-- Redis (local installation or access to a remote Redis server)

 ## Setup Instructions